kabeer11000/docs/README.md

 # Kabeer Docs

-A modern legal document collaboration platform built with Next.js 15, React 19, and TypeScript.
-Kabeer Docs enables legal professionals to draft, review, and sign documents with real-time collaboration capabilities.
+A modern document collaboration platform built with Next.js 15, React 19, and TypeScript.
+Kabeer Docs enables every professional to draft, review, and sign documents with real-time collaboration capabilities.

 ## Overview

-Kabeer Docs is a comprehensive legal document management system designed for law firms and legal departments.
+Kabeer Docs is a comprehensive  document management system designed for  firms and legal departments.
 The platform provides real-time collaborative editing, secure e-signature workflows, and comprehensive document organization tools.

 ## Tech Stack